thunni-noi/SimpleVoiceChat-Radio/readme.md

 ## Commands

-- `/radio create "<stream-url" "<station-name>"` - Gives you a radio playing the provided mp3 stream
+- `/radio create "<stream-url" "<station-name>" [sound_radius]` - Gives you a radio playing the provided mp3 stream.
+If the radius isn't provided, the server default (48, in the config) is used.

 ## How to get Radio Stream URLs